Oil prices fall on uncertainty over OPEC output cuts, pipeline restart

 U.S. crude touched $59.05 a barrel on Friday, the highest level since mid-2015, fuelled by the outage of the Keystone pipeline, one of Canada’s main crude export routes to the United States.

-Brent futures LCOc1 fell to $63.73 a barrel, down 11 cents from the previous close.
+Brent futures fell to $63.73 a barrel, down 11 cents from the previous close.

 Uncertainty over Russia’s determination to join with other major oil producers in extending crude production curbs beyond next March has weighed on oil markets.